pnp/prompt-pulse/Documentation/Overview.md

 You can then paste the prompt into Microsoft 365 Copilot.

 The **All Prompts** tab allows you to view all prompts that have been shared, text can also be copied by clicking the tile.
+If the integration with Prompt Buddy is deployed, an icon will be visible showing the 'source' of the prompt (Pulse or Buddy).

 The adaptive card also has a button which will take a user straight to the **All Prompts** screen.
 Please note - this will open the app as a 'personal' app due to restrictions with deeplinking, if the user does not have the app installed they will be prompted to install it.